 If I rent my home and work from home, can I deduct part of my rent as my home office tax deduction?

-If I sometimes work from home and sometimes work from an office, do I qualify for the home office tax deduction?
+If I sometimes work from home and sometimes work from an office, do I qualify for the home office deduction?

-Yes.
-You qualify for the home office tax deduction if you work from your home office a majority of the time.
+You qualify if you work from your home office the majority of the time.